aditya24raj/blogd/using-multiple-github-accounts-on-the-same-computer/README.md

 And repeat for other repos as per their related account.

 ### That's it, Enjoy!
 This was a real problem for me.
-At some point i even had VMs for separate headache-free multi-account access.
+At some point i even had VMs for separate, headache-free, multi-account access.

-GitHub-CLI is nice offering.
+GitHub-CLI is a nice offering.
 And i hope switching accounts also automatically configures git name and email in future.

 Happy Tweaking!